learn-co-students/110920-linear-regression-checkpoint/README.md

 a.
 What is the difference between covariance and correlation?
 b.
 What can you infer from the relationship between these variables?
-c.
-Would it be a good idea to include both of these in a regression model?

 ```python